How to Pace Yourself on Standardized Tests

 We’ve talked before about the importance of baseline testing.
 Baseline testing is valuable because it establishes a base score for you to work from; it’s hard to know how to meet your goals if you don’t know where you’re starting.
 However, the value of a baseline test goes beyond the score.
 Baseline testing also shows you what the time constraints of a given test feel like.
 For example, the ACT is a much faster-paced test than the SAT.
 You need to know what it feels like to take the test with test-day timing, and a baseline test is a great way to do that.
 Likewise, it’s important to do timed mock tests throughout the prep process to prepare you for test day.
 You shouldn’t do a practice test every weekend (eventually, your progress will flatten out from exhaustion), but you should take one every few weeks.
 The practice will make you less nervous come test day and will give you a way to track your progress over time.

 If you’re looking to start your prep journey with a timed baseline test, we’ve got the event for you!
-Our Winter Testing Weekend is your opportunity to take a mock test and attend two strategy sessions – all free of charge.
+Our National Practice Test Weekend is your opportunity to take a mock test and attend strategy sessions to understand your scores and make a prep plan – all free of charge.

 Understand how much time you have per question